Home » Budapest » Gellert Spa tickets

 There is no other discount on Gellert Spa tickets.

-With this ticket, you get to experience wave machines, thermal pools, plunge pools, the swimming pool, sauna, steam room – in fact, all the facilities the Spa has to offer.
+With this ticket, you get to experience wave machines, thermal pools, plunge pools, the swimming pool, sauna, steam room – all the facilities the Spa has to offer.

 Inclusions